MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/commit-to-modernization-plan.md

 4. Create your work items.

-   The following example shows an outline of the efforts required for a modernization plan.
-The efforts are broken down into epics, user stories, and tasks using Azure DevOps.
-There are many other ways to track your work.
+   The following illustration shows an outline of the efforts required for a modernization plan.
+The efforts are broken down into epics, user stories, and tasks, using Azure DevOps as an example.

    :::image type="content" source="../../_images/modernize/commitment-to-modernization-plan.png" alt-text="Graphic showing modernization plan commitment flow.":::